3dui-class-f20/3dui-class-f20.github.io/_pages/assignments.md

 Undergrad section:
 - A3: an assignment on travel and navigation.
-- A4: an assignemnt on menus and system control, exploring both desktop 3D and immersive 3D.
+- A4: an assignment on menus and system control, exploring both desktop 3D and immersive 3D.
 - A5: a self-designed assignment creating a 3D interactive application in VR.

 # 3. Project